pypackaging-native/pypackaging-native/docs/background/compilation_concepts.md

 allows us to call `square` with all kinds of integer, floats, etc. The compiler will keep track of which flavor of the function has been used in the program and generate the respective symbols for each one of them.
-In order to distinguish these symbols, the get names that look like gibberish, but really bakes the types of their input arguments into the identifier, so that we can ensure the right symbol gets called when we actually execute the function.
+In order to distinguish these symbols, they get names that look like gibberish, but really simply bake the types of their input arguments into the identifier, so that we can ensure the right symbol gets called when we actually execute the function.
 For more details about the most widespread convention about this, see [here](https://github.com/itanium-cxx-abi/cxx-abi).

 ### Linkers

-When building and executable or a library, any code that references functions from third-party libraries needs to be resolved to the respective symbols, and those need to be found and copied into the executable, or alternatively, loaded at runtime.
+When building an executable or a library, any code that references functions from third-party libraries needs to be resolved to the respective symbols, and those need to be found and copied into the executable, or alternatively, loaded at runtime.